idleberg/grunt-webvsc/README.md

 grunt.registerTask('default', ['webvsc']);
 ```

-The output file-extension will automatically be set to `.webvs`, unless specified explicitly otherwise in your `Gruntfile.js`.
+In the example above, the output file-extension will automatically be set to `.webvs`.
+Other configuration might require a [`rename`](https://gruntjs.com/configuring-tasks#building-the-files-object-dynamically) or [`dest`](https://gruntjs.com/configuring-tasks#compact-format) property.

 ## Options